NathanWine/Wireframer-Feedback/README.md

 ## About this repo

-This repository is for gathering feedback on the Wolfie-Tools Wireframer application; the actual codebase is currently not public.
+This repository is for gathering feedback on the Wolfie-Tools Wireframer application; the actual codebase is not currently public.
 Status updates and annoucements regarding Wireframer's development will also be posted here.

 ## How to submit feedback?

-If you have any suggestions, bug reports, questions, or any other concern you want to have a discussion about, please take a look at the [issues page](https://github.com/NathanWine/Wireframer-Feedback/issue) and see if a similar post has been made.
-If not, feel free to open up an issue to start a dialogue!
+If you have suggestions, bug reports, questions, or any other concerns you want to raise, please take a look at the
+[issues page](https://github.com/NathanWine/Wireframer-Feedback/issue) and see if a post has already been made on a similar topic.
+If not, feel free to open up a new issue to start a discussion!

-Note that you can also submit miscellaneous feedback through [less conversational forms](https://forms.gle/DoKxCih3jww8cb9h9) should you prefer that approach.
+Note that you can also submit feedback through
+[less conversational forms](https://forms.gle/DoKxCih3jww8cb9h9)
+should you prefer that approach.